-Quandeel (the Lantern).
+Quandeel (Lantern).
 This was the name of this sacrament in teh early days of Christianity when they filled the lantern with oil that had 7 wicks.
-They would light one wick at the beginning of each prayer they prayed.
-Then the lantern was replaced with a bowl of oil that had 7 cotton wicks.
-One wick is lit at the beginning of each prayer of the seven prayers of the Unction of the sick.
-These 7 wicks are placed in the bowl on the shape of the Cross.
+They used to light one wick at the beginning of each prayer they prayed.
+Then the lantern was replaced with a bowl of oil sacrament and partake of the Holy Eucharist afterward,

 At the end of the seven prayers, the Holy Spirit comes upon the oil and sanctifies it to become a healer of the sicknesses of our souls, bodies and spirits, not only the bodly sicknesses.
-In order to get the benefits of the Sacrament of the Unction of the Sick, the sick person should confess his sins before getting the sacrament followed by the partaking of Holy Eucharist.
+In order of getting the benefits of the Sacrament of the Unction of the Sick, the sick person should confess his sins before getting the